timmh7/timothyh-photo-portfolio/README.md

-This a photography portfolio developed as way to combine my street photography alongside my front-end web development skills!
+This is a photography portfolio developed as way to combine my street photography alongside my front-end web development skills!
-Feel free to check it out!
+Check it out at the following link:

 https://timmh7.github.io/timothyh-photo-portfolio/